eturea/Receipts-for-YNAB-site/privacy.md

 When you sync receipts to YNAB:
 - Data is transmitted directly from your device to YNAB's servers using encrypted HTTPS
 - We act as a client of YNAB's API and are subject to YNAB's security measures
-- YNAB's Privacy Policy governs how they handle your budget data
+- YNAB's Privacy Policy governs how they handle your plan data

 ---